kiran-brahma/dante-astro-theme/src/content/journal/warren-buffet-1.md

 27. In the long run, a passive investor earns more due to lower transaction expenses.

-28. Operating income is a better understanding for a business than net income as they don’t include unrealized gains/losses from securities.
+28. Operating income is a better understanding for a business than net income as they don’t include unrealised gains/losses from securities.

-29. Share repurchase needs to be undertaken independently as any new investment.
-It is a good economical idea to buy when prices are low as existing are able to increase stake and retain more of their earnings.
+29. Share repurchase needs to be undertaken independently of any new investment.
+It is a good economical idea to buy when prices are low as existing can increase stake and retain more of their earnings.

-30. Evaluate risk-free investment if they are returning more than inflation as you have foregone the ability to consume now and lost purchasing power over time.
+30. Evaluate risk-free investments if they are returning more than inflation as you have foregone the ability to consume now and lost purchasing power over time.
 Such investments should be only for liquidity concerns.

-31. Certain assets produce no returns but are purchased with the hope that in the future, people will be willing to pay more to acquire it.
+31. Certain assets produce no returns but are purchased with the hope that in the future, people will be willing to pay more to acquire them.
 Ex: gold.
-People rush to risk-free investments and no return assets due to fear.
+People rush to risk-free investments and no-return assets due to fear.
 Focus on investing in productive assets such as businesses, farms, commercial real estate, etc.

 32. Evaluate Interest Coverage as = PreTax Earnings / Interest over EBIDTA.